Reconnection of infinitely thin antiparallel vortices and coherent structures: Introduction

 Another possible approach to study the reconnection phenomena is to consider the Navier-Stokes equations.
 In this case we do not have any problems related to the singularity and can include all the details such as compressibility, viscosity, and core deformation.
 The simulation, however, requires more computations and is more difficult.
-The direct numerical simulation of the incompressible Navier-Stokes equations is done in~\cite{hussain2011}.
-The visualisation of vortices with the $\lambda_2$ criterium shows the flattering of the vortex core near the reconnection region and the formation of threads between vortex rings after reconnection which are stretching and may reconnect again if the Reynolds number is big enough.
+The direct numerical simulation (DNS) of the incompressible Navier-Stokes equations is done in~\cite{hussain2011}.
+The visualisation of vortices with the $\lambda_2$ criterion~\cite{hussain1995} shows the flattering of the vortex core near the reconnection region and the formation of threads between vortex rings.
+These threads are stretching and may reconnect again if the Reynolds number is big enough.
 The presence of viscosity makes it difficult to follow vortex lines due to the~dissipation.
 Therefore, the topology of the vortices is defined by surfaces not by the curves and is much more complicated to analyse.
 In~\cite{pontin2018} the vortex lines are extracted from the solution of the Navier-Stokes equations and classificated into ones that reconnect, threads, and the additional vortex rings which emerges in the reconnection zone.
 It again demonstrates that these phenomena contains a lot of different effects.
 Another attempt is done in~\cite{hussain2020} where the reconnection processes is divided in 3 stages: (i) the vortex cores flattering and stretching in the reconnection region; (ii) cutting and reconnection of the inner vortex lines that leads to formation of bridges; (iii) formation of threads from the rest vortex lines where the energy is dissipating through a turbulent cascade.
-The evolution of threads in the last stage is very complicated and chaotic for high Reynolds number, that is for thin vortices or almost inviscid fluids.
-Thus, if we consider the Navier-Stokes equation for small Reynolds number than we have to deal with the deformation of the core and the dissipation due to viscosity which does not allow us to extract main coherent structures.
+More details are given in the review article~\cite{hussain2022}.
+The evolution of threads in the last stage is very complicated and chaotic for high Reynolds number, that is for thin vortices or almost non-viscous fluids.
+Thus, if we consider the Navier-Stokes equation for small Reynolds number then we have to deal with the deformation of the core and the dissipation due to viscosity which does not allow us to extract main coherent structures.
 On the other hand for high Reynolds number we face the chaotic behavior of the threads after reconnection which is also difficult to filter.
+We can also note that the coherent structures emerge not only in the reconnection region but also far from it as a result of the interaction of running waves.
+These structures are clearer, have a distinctive horseshoe shape, and they are the focus of our attention.
+In particular, we highlight in this paper that they have a behavior very reminiscent to the evolution of the corner vortex under LIA.